-Regarding these necessary reinforcements, based on the fact that the authors say that the quantities suggested are those they consider the absolute minimums, good practices commands to provide more gas than indicated in this document.
+Regarding this point, it is essential to highlight that the authors suggest that the mentioned gas quantities are the absolute minimum.
+For this reason, it is good practice to provide more gas than indicated in this document.
+As shown in the introduction, many companies consider gases to be consumables that will be used at some point.
+As a result, they often provide more gases than calculated for safety reasons and to avoid wasting time on calculations that may not be exact due to the numerous changing parameters that need to be taken into account.
+For example, the rule of 90 m of oxygen is based on this principle.
+It must be admitted that this approach to the problem has proven efficient.

-As indicated in the introduction, many companies consider that gases are consumables used one day or another.
-As a result, they do not hesitate to provide more gases than calculated for safety reasons and to avoid losing time with calculations that may not be exact due to the numerous changing parameters to take into account.
-For example, the rule of 90 m3 of oxygen is based on such a principle.
-We must admit that this approach to the problem has proved to be efficient.
-However, gas reserves may be limited by the storage area available.
-That point opens to other topics such as storage offshore and onshore, the means for fast and safe delivery, and the appropriate size of the surface support.
+However, gas reserves may be limited by the available storage space.
+This point opens up other topics, such as offshore and onshore storage, the means for fast and safe delivery, and the appropriate size of the surface support, which would have been interesting to consider in this document.